 Running graphical (GUI) programs as root

-The problem with using plain sudu is that you are running the program as your own user with elevated privileges, which means that your $home directory will still be your own, while you will be running the program with root privileges.
+One problem with using plain sudu is that you are running the program as your own user with elevated privileges, which means that your $home directory will still be your own, while you will be running the program with root privileges.
 Obviously, it is not hard to imagine that this could cause problems in some cases.
 It could in worst case change the ownership of your personal files to root and prevent you from booting up the system.

 I really hope that Linux developers will be more smart about this in the future, so that users will not accidentally mess up their systems.
 Maybe one way to improve Ubuntu, would be to use Nemo instead of Nautilus, since it comes with a open as root feature, and also includes compact view.
-Both are features which a veteran desktop user would likely expect out-of-the-box.
+Both features a veteran desktop user would likely expect out-of-the-box.

 Since gksudo is no longer available, what should you use instead?
 The answer is simple.
 Currently the official recommendation seems to be that you use gksudo (Ubuntu) or kdesudo (Kubuntu).
 But, confident users may also use normal sudo or sudo -i.